 - What are the storage size requirements?

 The storage size requirements are determined by the amount of data that you need to backup.
 The program itself doesn’t impose any storage size limits.
 Used and free space can be easily verified at any time in the CodeTwo Backup user’s interface.

-How is the program licensed?
-What’s the price?
+- How is the program licensed?
+What is the price?

-The license for the program is sold in an annual subscription model per backed up mailbox or each 0.5 GB of public folders data on the source server.
-The license has to be renewed after one year.
+The license for the program is sold in an annual subscription model.
+One license is taken per each backed-up user.
+To back up shared resources such as public folders and SharePoint data, you need to assign licenses to each user who has access to and can modify the contents of a certain resource.
+The license has to be renewed after one year if you want to continue backing up your data.
 You can’t pay for the subscription monthly.
 Learn more on the pricing page.